Table of Contents:

 To view existing text message threads you can use the Texts entry in the global system menu.
 This menu will let you tail follow a logfile for your conversation with each number.
 When a new text is sent or received; the tail will automatically be updated with the new text contents.

-To compose a new text message, from the Texts entry you will see a
+You can also compose a new text message, from the Texts entry you will see a

 Send a Text entry which first prompt you for a number.
 After entering

-you will be dropped into a vim-like editor
+the destination number you will by default be dropped into a vim-like editor

 by holding down (or triple clicking) the volume down key.
 You will

 now be taken to a new menu to confirm your message from which you can

 Monitoring for Incoming Calls/Texts